Higher Semiadditive Algebraic K-Theory and Redshift

 \subsection{Atomic Modules}

-In the remainder of the section we wish to show the connection between left dualizable modules (in the sense of \cite[Definition 4.6.2.3]{HA}) and atomic objects in $\LMod_R$ for $R \in \Alg(\MM)$, showing that both notions coincide when the mode is molecular in \cref{atomic-ldbl-lax}.
+In the remainder of the section we show that the atomic objects in $\LMod_R$ for $R \in \Alg(\MM)$ are the left dualizable left modules (in the sense of \cite[Definition 4.6.2.3]{HA}), summarized in \cref{atomic-ldbl-lax}.
 We begin by collecting certain basic facts about the category of left modules from \cite[\S 4.8.5]{HA}.

 \begin{thm} There is a symmetric monoidal functor $\LMod_{(-)}\colon \Alg(\MM) \to \Mod_\MM^\intL$, sending $R$ to $\LMod_R$ and $f\colon R \to S$ to $f_!\colon \LMod_R \to \LMod_S$. \end{thm}

 \begin{proof} Let $\clK$ denote the collection of all (small) categories, then by \cite[Remark 4.8.5.17]{HA} there is a symmetric monoidal functor $\LMod_{(-)}\colon \Alg(\MM) \to \Mod_\MM(\CAT_\clK)$.
 As in \cite[Notation 4.8.5.10]{HA}, $\LMod_R$ is presentable and $f_!$ is left adjoint to $f^*$.
 Furthermore, \cite[Corollary 4.2.3.7 (2)]{HA} shows that the right adjoint $f^*$ of $f_!$ is itself a left adjoint, so that the functor lands in $\Mod_\MM^\intL$.
 As the symmetric monoidal structure on $\Mod_\MM^\intL$ is restricted from $\Mod_\MM(\CAT_\clK)$, the factorization $\LMod_{(-)}\colon \Alg(\MM) \to \Mod_\MM^\intL$ is indeed symmetric monoidal. \end{proof}